MaLeLabTs/RegexGenerator/README.md

 The provided engine is a developement release (1) that implements the algorithms published in our articles (2):

 * Bartoli, De Lorenzo, Medvet, Tarlao, Inference of Regular Expressions for Text Extraction from Examples, IEEE Transactions on Knowledge and Data Engineering, 2016
+* Bartoli, De Lorenzo, Medvet, Tarlao, Can a machine replace humans in building regular expressions?
+A case study, IEEE Intelligent Systems, 2016
 * Bartoli, De Lorenzo, Medvet, Tarlao, Virgolin, Evolutionary Learning of Syntax Patterns for Genic Interaction Extraction, ACM Genetic and Evolutionary Computation Conference (GECCO), 2015, Madrid (Spain)

 More details about the project can be found on [Machine Learning Lab news pages](http://machinelearning.inginf.units.it/news/newregexgeneratortoolonline).